 Timing is everything when it comes to real-time marketing and opportunities are short-lived.
 You’ll need to get the message out quickly before the trend starts pointing downward.

 Launching a successful real-time marketing opportunity relies on creative thinking and letting your customers know about your initiative.
 Tap your employee advocacy programs and social ambassadors to not only let them know about the initiative, but also ask them to share it online, letting their networks know about it.
-That’s the way to create maximum B2B marketing impact.
+That’s the way to create a maximum B2B marketing impact.

 Sometimes, onboarding ambassadors can be the easy part but engaging them and holding on to them over time can be a much bigger challenge.
 So, remember to reward your ambassadors for their support.